 I know I wasn’t the only one yelling at my tv during episode 3 “The Long Night” because Ghost was in the battle at all!
 Bran you knew what happened to Summer!
 She died with Hodor (Kristian Nairn) saving your little narrow butt!
 Jon Snow (Kit Harington) you also saw the wights and Whitewalkers in action!
 Why was Ghost running on the front lines with the Dothraki???
 Okay woosah, Ghost made it and is happy with his no-good owner… eh hem, I mean Jon Snow, up North with my good friend (in my head) Tormund (Kristofer Hivju).

 And, Drogon – all alone in the world, mom and brothers gone – did the right thing by burning the Iron Throne!
-Lost his whole squad, and he wanted to smoke Jon Snow so bad – but that whole Targaryen thing is the ONLY factor that saved Jon’s life.
+Lost his whole squad and he wanted to smoke Jon Snow so bad – that whole Targaryen thing is the ONLY factor that saved Jon’s life.
 But Drogon said, “I’m burning this damned chair, ain’t nobody sitting on this bitch!
-I win”
+I win.”

 Fave moments: Ser Jamie knighting Ser Brienne (Gwendolyn Christie), Theon (Alfie Allen) and Sansa’s (Sophie Turner) reunion and the beautiful last moments they shared without words (none needed), Sansa and Daenerys’s conversation before Theon’s entrance (“What about the North?”), and the little girl who reminded Ser Davos (Liam Cunningham) of Shireen (Kerry Danielle Ingram) (and they played that sad theme… “I know, I know.
 Oh, oh, oh!!” sniff, sniff).